yilmajung/yilmajung.github.io/_projects/2022-08-11-lookalike.md

 ### Lookalike Modeling
 Lookalike modeling is commonly used to identify new potential users and expand audience base.
-The basic idea is pretty simple: given a seed set $S$ from a universal set $U$, find groups of audiences from $U-S$ who look and act like the audiences in $S$.
+The basic idea is pretty simple: given a seed set $$S$$ from a universal set $$U$$, find groups of audiences from $$U-S$$ who look and act like the audiences in $$S$$.
 Lookalike modeling can be addressed from the three different methodological approaches: rule-based, similarity-based, and model-based.

 ![](/images/project/journal_wj_images.png){:width="70%"}